deg0nz/inwx-mailcow-dns-configurator/README.md

 ## Run

-Until the real Command Loine Interface isn't ready, you need to run the `index.js` directly:
+Until the real Command Line Interface is not ready, you need to run the `index.js` directly:

 ``` bash
 node index.js